 This Prest-O-Fit step cover has a basic turf-like surface that works to clean off lightly soiled shoes or paws while not being too hard on your bare feet.
 Even your pets probably won’t mind the light texture.

 They say “variety is the spice of life”.
 (Garlic is the spice of my life.)
-So if you want more color options, check out the eight different colors this step rug comes in, from black to imperial blue.
+So if you want more color options, check out the different colors this step rug comes in, from black to espresso brown to imperial blue.

 Turf-style step covers for radius (curved) steps